hasindu2008/nanojetfleet/README.md

   - Assigning IP addresses to the nodes
     There is a few ways this can be done.
     1. Assigning static IP addresses to each and every node manually
-    2. Configuring a DHCP server on the switch if available (not available on the above switch)
+    2. Configuring a DHCP server on the switch or the NAT router if available (DHCP server is available on the above NAT router and this is the method we use)
     3. Installing and configuring a DHCP server on one of the nodes (see [here](https://www.tecmint.com/install-dhcp-server-in-ubuntu-debian/))

   - Providing Internet to the nodes
     There are a few ways again
-    1. Using a NAT Switch
+    1. Using a NAT router (we use this method)
     2. Connecting a USB ethernet adaptor to one of the nodes and configuring for NAT